PCalvanelli/Digital-Property/README.md

 Welcome to the GitHub repository for my open-source book, "Digital Property Rights"!
 This book is aimed at anyone interested in understanding the intersection of Bitcoin and property rights.

 ## Overview

 This book aims to explore the concept of digital property rights and how they relate to Bitcoin.
-It covers the following topics:
+It covers the following topics.

-- Chapter 1: Introduction to Bitcoin and property rights
-- Chapter 2: The legal landscape of digital property rights
-- Chapter 3: Technical aspects of Bitcoin and property rights
-- Chapter 4: Smart contracts and digital property rights
-- Chapter 5: Case studies of digital property rights in action ...

 ## Contributing

 This is an open-source book, and contributions are welcome!
 If you would like to contribute to the book, please read the CONTRIBUTING.md file for guidelines on how to do so.

 ## License

 This book is released under the MIT license.
 See the LICENSE file for more information.

-## Chapters

-The content of the book is organized into the following chapters:

-- Chapter 1: Introduction
-- Chapter 2: Legal Landscape
-- Chapter 3: Technical Aspects
-- Chapter 4: Smart Contracts
-- Chapter 5: Case Studies
-...

 ## Resources